exu3/magic-bottle/README.md

   - [x] when it dies, it drops a key
   - [x] the second is just a locked door leading to the next level you need the key to open
   - [ ] in this room, as a red herring, there is also an invincible statue that shoots at you whenever you are nearby

+## Ideas:

+- enemies that explode into a dozen lasers and chase you being led into a pool of enemies that shoot lasers but can't hurt each other
+- a level that starts with one enemy shooting at you in a cramped room, but the walls are actually destructible and as the bullets you dodge break down the walls, you discover more adjacent rooms (edited)
+- a level like this except there are two, non-reflective blocks to push and a lever that spawns an enemy that chases you. you have to use the blocks to trap the enemy that chases you next to the opening, then push it into the tunnel with the eyeballs